sagemath/sage/src/doc/en/developer/portability_testing.rst

 - Push your branch to ``origin`` (your fork).

-- Go to the Actions tab of your fork and select the workflow you would like to run, for example "CI Linux".
+- Go to the Actions tab of your fork and select the workflow "CI Linux" or "CI macOS".

 - Click on "Run workflow" above the list of workflow runs and select your branch as the branch on which the workflow will run.